 The ocean plays a central role in the Earth’s climate system by regulating the transfer of heat and carbon over the globe.
 The effect of the ocean on Earth’s climate and on life can only be fully understood by addressing the fundamental biological, physical and chemical processes operating in the environment.
 This degree route takes a multidisciplinary approach to developing an understanding of the ocean and climate system.

 The four-year master’s programme, (F710), is based on the same multidisciplinary approach as the three-year (F700) programme.
 In Year Four we go on to provide you with higher-level skills and knowledge required to work in a research or commercial environment and address the biggest challenges in ocean science.
 There is a strong emphasis on numerical skills, hands-on laboratory and fieldwork, and independent study.

 You will have the opportunity to work with scientists from the National Oceanography Centre, Liverpool, who are international leaders in sea level science and shelf sea physics.

 Programme in detail

 The first three years follow BSc (Hons) degree programmes offered in ocean sciences, developing a strong, multidisciplinary foundation of knowledge and skills.
-Semester One of Year Four is focused on developing your knowledge and skills in laboratory techniques and data analysis, writing and reviewing research ideas, and discussing current research issues in ocean science.
+Semester One of Year Four is focused on broadening your knowledge of ocean research, strengthening data analysis skills, writing and reviewing research ideas, and discussing current research issues in ocean science.

-The training in Semester One will provide you with the skills to conduct a major independent research project in Semester Two, which will be supervised by ocean scientists from the University and the National Oceanography Centre in Liverpool.
+The training in Semester One will provide you with the skills to conduct a major independent research project in Semester Two, which will be supervised by ocean scientists from the University and/or the National Oceanography Centre in Liverpool.
 This high-level training will prepare you with the critical thinking, communication and writing skills you will need to work in a research environment, as well as an awareness of the future challenges in ocean sciences.